Bolivia signs J&J vaccine deal with a twist - it needs WTO patent waiver

-AmericasBolivia signs J&J vaccine deal with a twist - it needs WTO patent waiver

-Bolivia's government said on Tuesday it had signed a deal for a potential 15 million Johnson & Johnson (JNJ.N) COVID-19 vaccines but with a twist: another manufacture would make the shots and Bolivia would need the World Trade Organization to waive the drug's patent.
+LA PAZ/TORONTO (Reuters) - Bolivia’s government said on Tuesday it had signed a deal for a potential 15 million Johnson & Johnson COVID-19 vaccines but with a twist: another manufacture would make the shots and Bolivia would need the World Trade Organization to waive the drug’s patent.

 The South American country, scrabbling for vaccines like many in the region, said it had applied to the WTO to green-light a vaccine waiver so Canadian company Biolyse Pharma Corp could make the doses.